 Symptoms include large nymph nodes and lesions to multiple parts of the body.
 The recovery time is around 2 to 3 weeks.

 The disease comes from Africa, but it already spread to many European and North American countries.

 Most countries don’t vaccinate for this disease and we might not have any immunity.
 Good thing we are prepared in case of another pandemic.
 Many companies have existing and successful programs to deal with this type of disease.

 Let’s explore which ones may come on top if the disease begins to affect our communities.
 As a bonus, we will also explore how companies that offered a COVID vaccine have been doing since the beginning of the pandemic and if they’re invested in a monkeypox vaccine.
 What does this mean if you want to invest in Monkeypox stocks?
 Let’s keep reading.

 Invest in Monkeypox Stocks

-We begin this article with companies that have an existing poxvirus program that could come in handy if there is an outbreak.
+We begin this article with companies with an existing poxvirus program that could be useful if there is an outbreak.
 In most cases, a smallpox vaccine is effective against monkeypox.